Maita Sanchez: Career

 Following her term as mayor, she was elected vice mayor of Pagsanjan in May 2019.
 In the May 2022 elections, she announced her candidacy for mayor of Pagsanjan once again and subsequently lost.
 According to her husband, E. R. Ejercito, she was supposed to run for vice mayor of Pagsanjan in 2025, but did not file her candidacy while hospitalized due to endometrial cancer.

 Personal life

 Javier-Ejercito was the second wife of former Laguna Governor, E. R. Ejercito.
 She experienced multiple miscarriages.
-They have eight children: Emilio Ramon IV (Eric), John Paul (Jet), Jorge Antonio Genaro (Jerico), Maria Guadalupe (Jhulia), Maria Angelica Victoria (died in 2004), an unnamed child (died in 2010), Juan Diego (Diego), and Maria Gabriela (Gabby).
+They have seven children: John Paul (Jet), Jorge Antonio Genaro (Jerico), Maria Guadalupe (Jhulia), Maria Angelica Victoria (died in 2004), an unnamed child (died in 2010), Juan Diego (Diego), and Maria Gabriela (Gabby).
 Three of their children also entered politics: Jerico unsuccessfully ran for vice governor of Laguna in 2022 and in 2025; Jhulia ran unsuccessfully for the Laguna Provincial Board from the 4th district in 2025; and Jet is a councilor of Pagsanjan since 2025.